balnaimi/MyNotes/How To Create Local Repo-UbuntuDebianCentOS.md

-# Steps I've Used to create my own local repo on Ubuntu, For: Ubuntu 16.04 32 & 64, Debian strech 32 & 64, CentOS 7 64 only
+# Steps I've Used to create my own local repo on Ubuntu, For: Ubuntu 16.04 32 & 64, Debian stretch 32 & 64, CentOS 7 64 only

 References:
 First: